-Financial liabilities are classified, at initial recognition, as financial liabilities at fair value through profit or loss, loans and borrowings, payables, or as derivatives designated as hedging instruments in an effective hedge, as appropriate.
+Financial liabilities are classified, at initial recognition, as financial liabilities at amortised cost or at financial liabilities through profit or loss ,as appropriate.

 All financial liabilities are recognised initially at fair value and, in the case of loans and borrowings and payables, net of directly attributable transaction costs.
-The Group's and the Company's financial liabilities include trade and other payables.
+The Group's and the Company's financial liabilities include trade and other payables, forward contract and borrowings.